javamultiplex/coding-challenges/challenge1/README.md

 # Circut Breaker Pattern

+## When does the circut breaks?
+1) Last n requests to consider for decision.
+2) How many of should fail?
+3) Timeout duration?

 ## What to do when circut breaks?
 1) Throw an Error
 2) Return a fallback "default" response.